Search and Hit Enter

 Is mozzarella low FODMAP?

 Yes, mozzarella is low FODMAP.
 Monash lists mozzarella as low FODMAP in 40g serves, or around 1/4 cup.
-However, they state that mozzarella remains low FODMAP in servings of up to 630g or around 4 cups.
+Their app previously stated that mozzarella remains low FODMAP in servings of up to 630g or around 4 cups.
 In this serving size, mozzarella contains moderate amounts of lactose.

 Is Buffalo mozzarella low FODMAP?